Bursaspor: Years of Relegation and Recovery Attempts

 In the following years, Bursaspor remained a competitive mid-table side in the Süper Lig, occasionally challenging for European spots.
 They reached the Turkish Cup final in 2012, but were defeated by Fenerbahçe.
 The club again made it to the final in 2015, this time facing Galatasaray, but once more finished as runners-up.
 Despite these cup runs and finishing mid-table or just outside European qualification places for several seasons, the club gradually began to decline due to mismanagement, frequent managerial changes, and growing financial instability.

 By the late 2010s, Bursaspor was struggling significantly.
 Mounting debts and administrative turmoil led to a deterioration of on-field performance.
 In the 2018–19 Süper Lig season, the club was relegated on the final day, ending their 13-year stay in the top flight.
 This marked the first relegation since their return to the Süper Lig in 2006.

 Bursaspor competed in the TFF First League (second division) for three consecutive seasons but failed to mount a serious promotion challenge.
 Continued financial issues and instability — including transfer bans and unpaid player wages — plagued the club.
 As a result, they were relegated again, this time to the TFF Second League (third tier), at the end of the 2021–22 season.

 Off the pitch, the club was increasingly constrained by its debt burden and administrative sanctions.
 They were banned from signing new players due to unpaid debts and faced growing unrest among supporters and former players.

-The situation worsened, and on April 7, 2024, Bursaspor suffered a 1–2 home defeat against 1461 Trabzon FK, mathematically confirming their relegation to the TFF Third League — the fourth tier of Turkish football — for the first time in the club’s history.
+The situation worsened, and on April 7, 2024, Bursaspor suffered a 1–2 home defeat against 1461 Trabzon FK, mathematically confirming their relegation to the TFF Third League — the fourth tier of Turkish football — for the first time in the club's history.
 The fall from national champions to the fourth division in just 14 years marked one of the steepest declines in Turkish football history.
 However, in the 2024–25 season, the club managed a strong campaign in the Third League, finishing first in their group with 21 wins out of 30 matches and earning promotion back to the TFF Second League for the 2025–26 season, giving hope to fans for a potential long-term recovery.
-Despite these challenges, Bursaspor maintains a passionate fanbase and continues to operate with hopes of revival, driven by youth development and the legacy of its former glories.
+After 33 matches out of 34 in the 2025-26 season, they secured the league title spot ensuring promotion.
+The team will compete in TFF First League, the second tier of Turkish football in the 2026-27 season.